How to Get Rid of Food Coloring on Skin

 1. First of all, wipe away the extra food colors from your skin using a paper towel.

 2. Next, soak a paper towel in white vinegar and gently rub it on your stained skin.
+The vinegar helps break down the color pigments.

 3. Keep replacing the paper towel with a new one as it gets stained with the food color.